Explore our video list of birthdays in July for Brazil’s music makers.

 Flavio Venturini – July 23 | Nuvems

-This way, you’ll the rest of the summer to enjoy it.
+This way, you’ll have the rest of the summer to enjoy it.

 Guilherme Arantes – July 28 | Bom Presságio

 Guilherme Arantes is on July’s Brazilian Music Birthdays list.
 Even if he hadn’t written hits like ‘Cuide-se Bem’ or ‘Coisas do Brasil’ (one of Leila Pinheiro’s best songs).